Frequently Asked Questions

 Can I test a custom portfolio?

-You can calculate the historical return of a stock list, but this is not what we call a backtest.
-A backtest works on screens.
+You can calculate the historical return of a stock list, but that is not the same as a backtest.
+Backtesting works on screens — it simulates rebalancing into the top-ranked results at each period.